Seven gifts of the Holy Spirit: Catholicism

-Although the New Testament does not refer to Isaiah 11:1-2 regarding these gifts, According to the Catechism of the Catholic Church, these gifts "complete and perfect the virtues of those who receive them."
+Although the New Testament does not refer to Isaiah 11:1-2 regarding these gifts, according to the Catechism of the Catholic Church, these gifts "complete and perfect the virtues of those who receive them."
 Initiates receive them at Baptism and they are strengthened at Confirmation, so that one can proclaim the truths of the faith.
 "The reception of the sacrament of Confirmation is necessary for the completion of baptismal grace," for "by the sacrament of Confirmation, [the baptized] are more perfectly bound to the Church and are enriched with a special strength of the Holy Spirit.
 Hence they are, as true witnesses of Christ, more strictly obliged to spread and defend the faith by word and deed."

 Anglican Communion

 The Catholic teaching is echoed by the Anglican church, which teaches that "the imparting of the gifts of the Spirit is associated with baptism, as well as Confirmation and Ordination."
-Confirmation completes Baptism for it is through the Laying On of Hands by the bishop that the Seven Gifts of the Holy Spirit are bestowed.
+Confirmation completes Baptism.
+Through prayer and the laying of hands, the bishop asks God to send his Holy Spirit to give them the strength to live as disciples of Christ.